BenjaminPlanterose/GAMBA/README.md

 |cg12803068	|ACAATAACACATACAAAAACT	  | Rv        |
 |cg09935388	|CCAACAAATATATCTAAAAACC	  | Rv        |

-We prepped out multi-FASTA file as:
+We generated a multi-FASTA file with the following R-script:

 ```r
 library(data.table)